-- It is recommended that First Nations consider various means of communications when it comes to the developing of a law.

-- Consultation with community members, committee/Lands Advisory Committee? consultation and ensure the community has the opportunity to participate in the development of the laws.

-- Once the law has been developed and passed, then the law should be communicated to the community in accordance with any requirements of the land code and through measures such as:

-- Posted on the community website,

-- Community meeting minutes

-- Social media

-- Local papers and notices
+- It is recommended that First Nations consider various means of communications when it comes to the developing of a law. - Consultation with community members, committee/Lands Advisory Committee - This consultation will ensure that the community has the opportunity to participate in the development of the laws. - Once the law has been developed and passed, then the law should be communicated to the community in accordance with any requirements of the land code and through measures such as: - Posted on the community website, - Community meeting minutes - Social media - Local papers and notices